wkmiecik/Go-UP/README.md

 ![alt text](https://github.com/wkmiecik/Go-UP/blob/main/Assets/Sprites/ShipIcons/promoGraphics.png?raw=true)

 This is a very simple android game made in unity.
-You are a bat and your goal is to go as far high as you can without hitting a wall.
+You are a bat, and your goal is to go as high as you can, without hitting a wall.

 It's using google play services to create leaderboard and save player highscore.